Scenic Train Rides in Oklahoma

-Amtrak's Heartland Flyer connects Oklahoma City and four other towns on BNSF tracks with the Texas Eagle at Fort Worth.
+Amtrak's Heartland Flyer connects Oklahoma City and four other towns on BNSF tracks and with the Texas Eagle at Fort Worth.

 The 2010 "Quartz Mountain Flyer" passenger excursion trains will be offered to the public on five Saturdays, beginning July 24th.
 Two-hour narrated round trips for up to 125 persons depart from Quartz Mountain.
 Farmrail turns back the clock so that guests can relive "the way it was" nearly a century ago when the railroads came to western Oklahoma and were the main means of long-distance travel.
 Beautifully appointed passenger coaches recreate the old-time experience of riding the train, but in modern-day air-conditioned comfort.
 Customized charter excursions can be arranged over most Farmrail routes for groups of up to 125 persons.

 A sharp upturn in freight traffic over all system segments and consequent demands on train-service personnel have caused the Farmrail’s popular “Quartz Mountain Flyer” public excursions were suspended in 2012 season.

 The Heritage Express Trolley is new to El Reno and is the only rail based trolley in the great State of Oklahoma.
 The trolley runs from Heritage Park, located on the grounds of the Canadian County Historical Museum, and travels through the downtown area where you can exit the trolley to enjoy a great meal at one of the unique restaurants or browse at one of the many specialty shops.
 The trolley runs Wednesday through Sunday.
 Call ahead to confirm scheduled times.1-888-535-7366.